Skip to main content

 " Kya?"

-" I don't mean to embarrass you par you shouldn't be in boxers you know, ladki ke samne, not that I mind, log galat sochenge."
-He turned red hurrying to get his track pants while she set up her movie playlist.
+" I don't mean to embarrass you, par you shouldn't be in boxers, you know, ladki ke samne, not that I mind, log galat sochenge."
+He turned red, hurrying to get his track pants while she set up her movie playlist.

-At 3AM he woke hearing her voice.
+At 3AM, he woke up hearing her voice.

-" Kamine, tujhe kya laga , tu mujhe chod dega toh main zindagi bhar tarapti rahungi?
+" Kamine, tujhe kya laga, tu mujhe chod dega toh main zindagi bhar tarapti rahungi?
 Tarpega tu...."

 " Ajab!"